OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Forms/README.md

 ## General Concepts

-When building a form, there are primarily two parts involved:
+When building a form, there are primarily two aspects involved:

 1. Building the form.
 2. Processing the form when submitted.